htefera/MLSystemsQualityEvaluation/README.md

 ## Objective
 Evaluating the quality of ML classification algorithms for 17 classifiers from Spark ML, Keras, and Scikit-learn to detect or minimize ML bugs at an early stage before a model is deployed.
 We use concepts from model behavioral testing for NLP models called [Beyond Accuracy: Behavioral Testing of NLP models with CheckList](https://homes.cs.washington.edu/~marcotcr/acl20_checklist.pdf), developed to evaluate a sentiment analysis model beyound the performance scores. <br>

- ### Takeaways
-* I created a standardized approach for data preparation, model evaluation, and testing for 17 classifiers from Spark ML, Scikit-learn, and Keras.
+ * We created a standardized approach for data preparation, model evaluation, and testing for 17 classifiers
-* I developed a uniform way of data preparation, model evaluation,  and model robustness testing using Pandas and Spark DataFrames
+* We developed a uniform way of data preparation, model evaluation,  and model robustness testing using Pandas and Spark DataFrames
 * We implemented model post-train tests to ensure learned behavior works as expected.
 We demonstrated this using invariant testing and directional expec- tation tests using the scikit-learn saved models for a representative data instance
 *